 Transformers GI Joe Crossover

-Category: Transformers Comic News | Submitted by: Moonbug - on: Tuesday, 20th March 2012 at 09:34:15 UTC | Share: | Discuss: Read on
+Category: Transformers Convention News | Submitted by: Moonbug - on: Tuesday, 20th March 2012 at 09:34:15 GMT | Share: | Discuss: Read on

-Transformers Comic News
+Transformers Convention News

 Amazon.com has listed a new pre-order for Transformers: Robots in Disguise Volume 1.
 The trade is priced at $19.99 and scheduled to release on July 31st.
 Unfortunately the cover art has not been revealed yet.